chrif/cocotte/doc/traefik.md

 When running the install command, Cocotte creates a directory named `traefik`.
 You can commit it to version control.
 This is yours to modify if and when necessary.

-Let's say you installed Cocotte with the Traefik UI hostname `traefik.mydomain.com`.
+Let's assume for the rest of this document that you installed Cocotte with the Traefik UI hostname `traefik.mydomain.com`...

 ## Develop locally